-Hunger Has No Religion's mission is to provide a consistent supply of hygiene essentials and clothing to our veterans in need and our homeless communities of the Greater Atlanta area.
+Hunger Has No Religion's mission is to provide a consistent supply of hygiene essentials and clothing to our veterans in need and our unsheltered communities of the Greater Atlanta area.

 HHNR owes much of its leadership, support, and confidence to its Board of Directors.
 Encompassing the mission and vision of Hunger Has No Religion, our Board is a diverse group of professionals that are all committed to advancing our work, maximizing our impact, and incorporating many points of view.

 Donny Edwards, a U.S. Army Veteran, is the founder of Hunger Has No Religion (HHNR).
 Retired in 2016, Donny decided to move from service to his country to serving his fellow man.